Set a real quit date

 The best plan is usually layered: remove access, prepare for triggers, use a quitline or clinician if needed, and have a tool ready for cravings and stress moments.

 Yes.
-Neurture is a good fit for managing urges, routines, and habit loops around nicotine and vaping.
+Neurture is a good fit for managing urges, routines, and habit loops around vaping.

 It works best as part of a broader quit plan, not as a magic replacement for preparation or support.